 - University of North Carolina, Chapel Hill (B.S., Biology, Minor in Chemistry), with distinction

 Maclain Wells is counsel in the Los Angeles office of Irell & Manella LLP, where he specializes in patent and trademark litigation.
 Mr. Wells has assisted clients in numerous intellectual property matters, including cases relating to digital video recorders, computer hard drives, LCD panels, online business methods & software, pharmaceuticals, and cancer diagnostics and treatment methods.
 He also has experience in evaluating and licensing intellectual property portfolios.
 Mr. Wells has been recognized as a Southern California Rising Star by Super Lawyers magazine.

-Representative clients include: TiVo, the University of California at Santa Barbara, the University of Pennsylvania, eBay, PayPal, LSI/Agere Systems, and Chi Mei Optoelectronics.
+Representative clients include: TiVo, the University of California at Santa Barbara, the University of Pennsylvania, eBay, PayPal, LSI/Agere Systems, Chi Mei Optoelectronics, Immersion, St. Jude, and Guardant Health.